Considering a latex mattress? Know what to look for when shopping.

 A. Keep looking if so.
 Glue contains chemicals which would counteract the benefits of natural latex.
 In addition, interchangeable layers that are unsealed allow you to fully-tailor and optimize your own level of comfort.
 Rather than exchange or replace an entire mattress, you can opt for different layers.
 You can also replace worn layers in the future without buying a new bed.
 All glues, including water-based, contain chemicals and can increase the risk of being a fire hazard.

 The above handy reference charts (borrowed from this recent post from BestMattress-Brand.org on latex mattress reviews and owner satisfaction) compare online retailers and buyer satisfaction.
 We recommend Astrabeds 100% natural latex mattresses because they comply with all of the aforementioned specifications, and prove most affordable.
-The brand’s latex mattress line features 3rd-party verified reviews, GOTS certified organic cotton covers, Oeko-Tex Standard 100 certification showing they are free of harsh chemicals, and is made in the USA.
+The brand’s latex mattress line features 3rd-party verified reviews, certified organic latex foam and cotton covers, and Eco-Institut certification showing they are free of harsh chemicals and VOCs.